ReedTh/RL_snake_game/Q_Learning.md

 ---

-## Epsilon (greedy)
+## Epsilon (greediness)

-This is how we decide whether to try something random or use what we already know.
+This is how we decide whether to try something random or use what we already learned.

 - With chance `epsilon`, do something random.
 - Otherwise, pick the best move based on Q-values.